Generic Name: galantamine (ga LAN ta meen)

 Galantamine improves the function of nerve cells in the brain.
 It works by preventing the breakdown of a chemical called acetylcholine (ah see til KO leen).
 People with dementia usually have lower levels of this chemical, which is important for the processes of memory, thinking, and reasoning.

-Galantamine is used to treat mild to moderate dementia caused by Alzheimer's disease.
+Galantamine is used to treat mild to moderate Alzheimer's type dementia.

 Galantamine may also be used for purposes not listed in this medication guide.